wmbusmeters/wmbusmeters-wiki/SNAP.md

 Using the wmbusmeters Snap
 ===============================

-After installing the Snap, the privileged access to USB interfaces need to be configured:
+After installing the Snap, the privileged access to USB interfaces and system process listing needs to be configured:

     sudo snap connect wmbusmeters:raw-usb core:raw-usb
     sudo snap connect wmbusmeters:system-observe core:system-observe

 Using wmbusmeters Daemon
 -------------------------------------------